-E-health or mobile health is no longer in its infancy and is now a highly popular, convenient way for patients around the world to access vital medical care.
-If you’re a practitioner, you might already be familiar with a few of its benefits – but not the practical elements of getting your practice online.
+E-health or mobile health is no longer in its infancy and is now a highly popular, convenient way for patients worldwide to access vital medical care.
+If you’re a practitioner, you might already be familiar with a few of its benefits – but not yet have the practical understanding of how to make it happen.

 In this article, we’ll show you how to take your practice digital when you make a mobile health app, or e-health app, part of your business model.